bettergov/foiamail/docs/technical.md

 `write_to_log()` writes the agency name, status, and links to GMail threads into a Google Sheet, as defined by Drive file name in the configuration section of the `report.reponse` module.

 # management
-Commands to manage the FOIAMachine workflow are found under `foiamachine/mgr.py' and may be invoked manually or via cron.
+Commands to manage the FOIAmail workflow are found under `foiamail/mgr.py' and may be invoked manually or via cron.

 ## mgr
 `mgr.py` includes management commands for the following one-time initialization tasks, typically invoked manually: